kousik97/Video-Expression-Recognition/README.md

 # Video-Expression-Recognition
-Python script to recognise emotions of all facial images in a video.
+Python script to recognise emotion of all facial images in a video.
-Given a video, the script will recognise all facial images and each face is associated with an expression(anger, disgust, fear, sadness, surprise, joy and neutral).
+Given a video, the script will recognise all facial images and associate each face with an expression(anger, disgust, fear, sadness, surprise, joy and neutral).

 ## Input-Output
 ### Input